deckmiy/iEVI/README.md

 ---

-**Note**: This repository contains only the public layer of the algorithm.
-Hardware-specific implementations (serial communication, pump control, device protocols) are maintained separately.
+**Note**: This code repository only contains the core logic of the algorithm.
+For detailed information and control code for custom hardware components, please contact the author.